 Module A emphasizes patient care, including examinations and procedures related to the eyes and ears, the nervous system, and the integumentary system.
 Students will have an opportunity to work with and review patient charts and perform front office skills related to records management, appointment scheduling, and bookkeeping.
-Students gain an understanding of the importance of communication (verbal and nonverbal) when working with patients both on the phone and in person.
-Students develop an understanding of basic anatomy and physiology of the special senses (eyes and ears), nervous and integumentary system, common diseases and disorders, and medical terminology related to these systems.
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe and identifying the strategies it takes to become the best in their new job so that they can advance in their career.
+Students gain skills in communication (verbal and nonverbal) when working with patients both on the phone and in person.
+Students develop working knowledge of basic anatomy and physiology of the special senses (eyes and ears), nervous and integumentary system, common diseases and disorders, and medical terminology related to these systems.
+Students build on keyboarding and word processing skills, and develop the self-directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe, and identifying the strategies it takes to become the best in their new job so that they can advance in their career.
 Prerequisites: None.
 Lec.
 Hrs: 040, Lab Hrs: 040, Other Hrs: 000.